camisbored/CamsOS/README.md

 -Print register values.

+-Image rendering- will display an image of my cat on the screen.

 -A mouse demo feature that will turn the mouse on and change screen based on clicks (currently no way to return from this)

 -A start of a calculator